Colorado Politics

 Meanwhile, the governor’s initiative has reduced the state government’s office and other footprint statewide by 660,766 square feet.

-“Our responsibility is to the entire state of Colorado, to run more efficiently,” Platt said, adding that state employees, whether downtown or not, are economically supporting Colorado areas where they reside.
+“Our responsibility is to the entire state of Colorado, to run more efficiently,” Platt said, adding that state employees, whether downtown or not, are economically supporting Colorado.
+“They may not be in downtown, but they’re spending money in their own communities.”

 A Denver city employment official, who declined to be named, said that RTO is a challenge post-pandemic.

-“I think it’s not unlike any large employer — it’s been tough since Covid,” the official said, adding that commuting downtown itself is perhaps more difficult, as some RTD routes served before the outbreak have never been reallocated.
+“I think it’s not unlike any large employer — it’s been tough since Covid,” the official said, adding that the downtown commute may have grown more difficult post-pandemic, as some RTD routes served before the outbreak were never reallocated.

 “Parking is at a premium downtown,” the official added.
 “It’s made it more challenging to commute.